andrew/ultimate-awesome/README.md

 - [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
 We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
 - [awesome-dao](https://github.com/windranger-io/awesome-dao) - A curated list of the best tools, libs and material about DAO's .
 - [metric-learning-papers](https://github.com/Xlgd/metric-learning-papers) - A collection of metric learning papers.
+- [MLSecOps-DevSecOps-Awesome](https://github.com/yazgx97/MLSecOps-DevSecOps-Awesome) - A repository for MLSecOps and DevSecOps research and more!.
 - [awesome-aiml-blog](https://github.com/youngmki/awesome-aiml-blog) - These are excerpts from various blog posts related to AI & ML that deal with important research and business cases.
 - [awesome-reinforcement-learning-in-nlp](https://github.com/zhjohnchan/awesome-reinforcement-learning-in-nlp) - A curated list of reinforcement learning in NLP. :-).
 - [awesome-gwent](https://github.com/zhouzi/awesome-gwent) - Awesome resources for GWENT®: The Witcher Card Game.